 There Are Many Experts in Parapsychological Research

 Auerbach notes many people also believe parapsychology remains unproven, so there are no experts, and it can't be taught.

 In reality, parapsychological and paranormal research is a well-developed field of study that is available in university level courses.
 Says Auerbach, "Parapsychology has well-developed field and laboratory methodologies for studying the phenomena we call psi, which includes ghosts and hauntings.
 I have taught in an accredited graduate program on parapsychology for a number of years, and I'm involved in developing a new graduate parapsychology program at Atlantic University.
 Over 20 universities in the UK teach extensive parapsychology courses that do cover field investigation."

-Myth: Ghosts and Hauntings Are the Same Thing
+Ghosts and Hauntings Are Not the Same Thing

 Many people use terms like ghosts, hauntings, and apparitions interchangeably.
 However, in the field of parapsychological research, there are specific meanings for the terms.

 Auerbach notes that what people call a "ghost" is often one of a few experiences.
 He explains, "What people often describe as a 'ghost' - seeing or hearing a person who's not physically present - can be described as an apparition (spirit of someone dead or even sometimes someone alive) if it's interactive and seems to be conscious and aware (what ghost hunters like to call intelligent).
 Otherwise, it falls into the 'haunting' model.
 What ghost hunters call 'residual hauntings,' parapsychologists simply call hauntings or place memory."

 The term poltergeist translates as "noisy ghost," a term was coined as far back as the 16th century in Germany to cover chaotic yet purely physical unexplained phenomena (typically things moving, flying, crashing, breaking).